The check command

 Exit Codes

-As of 0.14.1, the exit code for the check command is a bitset of the checks that were executed and had 1 or more errors.
+As of 0.14.1, the exit code for the check command is a bitset of the checks that were executed that had 1 or more errors.

 A script or program can use the following values to determine exactly which check(s) failed.